Our School day

 For all the other issued raised we have developed a Drop Off and Collection Policy.

 The following are the Key Summary Points.

-- Lateness will be monitored by the Attendance Officer and H&S committee and support will be given.
+The Attendance Officer (Miss Manns) and H&S committee will monitor lateness.
+They will offer support where appropriate.
 However, parents who persistently drop children off late despite support from school will be referred to the County Attendance Team.

-- Staff will release children at 3pm from their respective doors to a responsible adult that is known to school
+- Staff will release children at 3:15pm from their respective doors to a responsible adult that is known to school

 - KS1 children will only be released to a sibling over 16 years of age.

 - KS2 children may be released to a sibling of secondary school age.

 - Whilst we recognise that there are occasions where parents are delayed through no fault of their own e.g. traffic jams etc. Children that are not collected on time will be placed into Acorns Club and parents charged according.
 The H&S committee feel that this will reduce the stress and pressure on parents rushing to school, as you know your child will be looked after safely until you can collect them.
 There will be a charge for this.